-To characterize the RNA-binding activity of the tandem RRM domain and the role of the linker, we analyzed the interaction with two RNA sequences, which harbor the respective binding motifs of RRM1 (CN) and RRM2 (GG).
-Specifically, we tested binding to CN--GG (5'-AGCACCGUGGAGA-3') and a variant CN--AA (5'-AGCACCGUAAAGA-3'), where RNA binding by RRM2 is expected to be strongly reduced.
-To this end, we performed NMR and isothermal titration calorimetry (ITC) experiments using the two RNA oligonucleotides with a 15N-isotopically labelled RRM1-Linker-RRM2 fragment (Npl3120-280).
-The CN--AA oligo binds to both RRM domains with modest affinity as NMR signals shift with increasing concentration of the RNA ligand, and saturation is obtained only at 4-fold molar excess (Figure 3E, Supplementary Figure S7).
+To characterize the RNA-binding activity of the tandem RRM domain and the role of the linker, we analyzed its interaction with two RNA sequences, which harbor the respective binding motifs of RRM1 (CN) and RRM2 (GG).
+Specifically, we tested binding to an RNA oligo 'CN-GG' (5'-AGCACCGUGGAGA-3') and a variant 'CN-AA' (5'-AGCACCGUAAAGA-3'), for which RNA binding by RRM2 is expected to be strongly reduced.
+We performed isothermal titration calorimetry (ITC) and NMR experiments using the two RNA oligonucleotides with a 15N-isotopically labelled RRM1-Linker-RRM2 fragment (Npl3^{120-280}).
+The CN-AA oligo binds to both RRM domains with modest affinity as NMR signals shift with increasing concentration of the RNA ligand, and saturation is obtained only at 4-fold molar excess (Figure 3E, Supplementary Figure S7).
 CSPs are observed for both RRM domains and the linker region, indicating that this RNA interacts with both RRM domains, and the canonical RNP motifs in RRM1 are most strongly affected (Supplementary Figure S8A).
 The positively charged residues K194, K198 and R199 in the linker also show significant perturbation, which demonstrates that the linker contributes to RNA binding.
-The interaction of Npl3120-280 with the CN--AA RNA was not detectable in ITC experiments indicating weak binding (Supplementary Figure S8C, left panel, Supplementary Table S4B).
-This is confirmed by NMR titration experiments, which show an average K_D for the interaction of $K_D \approx 150$ μM (Supplementary Figure S8C, right panel).
-In contrast, the binding to the CN--GG RNA is significantly stronger, consistent with NMR titrations showing binding kinetics in the intermediate to slow exchange regime (Figure 3E, Supplementary Figure S7A, right panel).
-Spectral changes map to the same binding surface seen for the CN--AA RNA, but are much stronger and involve more residues of RRM2 (Supplementary Figures S7A, S8A).
-ITC experiments show high affinity binding of the CN--GG RNA with Npl3120-280 with $K_D = 0.66$ μM (Figure 3G, Supplementary Figure S8C, Supplementary Table S4B).
-Interestingly, the RNA-binding region maps to the β-sheets of the canonical RNP sites in RRM1, the non-canonical conserved regions in RRM2 and the positively charged surface in Npl3120-280 (Figure 3D, Supplementary Figure S3A).
+The interaction of Npl3^{120-280} with the CN- AA RNA was not detectable in ITC experiments indicating weak binding (Supplementary Figure S8C, left panel, Supplementary Table S4B).
+This was confirmed by NMR titration experiments, which show a binding affinity for the interaction with a $K_D \approx 150 \mu M$ (Supplementary Figure S8C, right panel).
+In contrast, the binding to the CN-GG RNA is significantly stronger, consistent with NMR titrations showing binding kinetics in the intermediate to slow exchange regime (Figure 3E, Supplementary Figure S7A, right panel).
+Spectral changes map to the same binding surface seen for the CN-AA RNA, but are much stronger and involve more residues of RRM2 (Supplementary Figures S7A and S8A).
+ITC experiments showed high affinity binding of the CN-GG RNA with Npl3120-280 with $K_D = 0.66 \,\mu\text{M}$ (Figure 3G, Supplementary Table S4B).
+Interestingly, the RNA-binding region maps to the β -sheets of the canonical RNP sites in RRM1, the non-canonical conserved regions in RRM2 and the positively charged surface in Npl3^{120-280} (Figure 3D, Supplementary Figure S3A).

-We then calculated a structural model of the Npl3120-280 complex with the high-affinity CN--GG RNA ligand based on NMR and SAXS data (Figure 3F, Supplementary Figure S5F,J,K), which rationalizes the RNA-binding features observed.
-The overall RRM domain arrangement is very similar to the one observed in the absence of RNA (Supplementary Figure S5G).
-As expected from the sequence conservation, the RNA-binding interfaces and interactions of the RRM domains are very similar to the corresponding interactions of SRSF1 (Supplementary Figure S5I).
+We then calculated a structural model of the Npl3^{120-280} complex with the high-affinity CN-GG RNA ligand based on NMR and SAXS data (Figure 3F, Supplementary Figure S5F,J,K), which rationalizes the RNA-binding features observed.
+The overall RRM domains arrangement is very similar to the one observed in the absence of RNA (Supplementary Figure S5G).
+As expected from the sequence conservation, the RNA-binding interfaces and interactions